VietHungHoang/ecommerce_microservice_django/customer_service/README.md

 ## File Structure

-Here is the detailed file structure of the backend:
+Here is the detailed file structure of Customer Service:

 ```
 ecommerce-microservices/